fhoefling/h5xx/README.md

 h5xx::write_dataset(file, "my_array", array);
 ```

-The unit tests and example codes provide further information and guidance to the
+The unit tests and example codes provide further information on and guidance to
-usage and the capabilities of h5xx.
+the usage and the capabilities of h5xx.

 ## Requirements

 * A compiler that supports at least C++98 is required.  h5xx was developed
-and tested using g++ on x86_64 Linux.  h5xx was tested in addition with icpc.
+and tested using g++ on x86_64 Linux.  h5xx was tested in addition with Intel
+icpc.
 * HDF5: h5xx requires an installation of the HDF5 library.
 HDF5 may be built
 with MPI to support parallel IO.
-The deprecated HDF5 C++ bindings are not required.
+The (deprecated) HDF5 C++ bindings are not required.
 * Boost: h5xx requires an installation of the Boost C++ library.
 h5xx supports the Boost array and the Boost multidimensional array datatype.
 Moreover, h5xx uses the Boost `enable_if` set of templates to control the creation